About Us

 Mission

-Beverly-Vermont Community Land Trust [BVCLT]’s mission is to build community power to keep working class communities of color in their homes and neighborhoods through permanent affordability and democratic community ownership in Koreatown and the surrounding transit-oriented neighborhoods in Los Angeles by:
+BVCLT’s mission is to build community power to keep working class communities of color in their homes and neighborhoods through permanent affordability and democratic community ownership in Koreatown and the surrounding transit-oriented neighborhoods in Los Angeles by:

 • Advocating for the decommodification of land and removing land permanently from the speculative housing market.